hedgehoglab-engineering/crayon-cli/README.md

    COMMANDS

-     add:eslint [config]         Add eslint to the project.
+     add:eslint [config]         Add eslint to the project
-     add:eslint [config]         Add stylelint to the project.
+     add:stylelint [config]      Add stylelint to the project
      make:repository <name>      Make a repository
      help <command>              Display help for a specific command